 - 1.1.
-This document is the Draft Crowan Neighbourhood Development Plan (NDP).
-It presents the Vision and Objectives for Crowan over the NDP period to 2030 and presents planning policies which seek to enable delivery of this Vision and these Objectives. - 1.2.
+This document is the Crowan Parish Neighbourhood Development Plan (NDP).
+It presents the Vision and Objectives for Crowan over the NDP period 2018 to 2030 and presents planning policies which seek to enable delivery of this Vision and these Objectives. - 1.2.
 Neighbourhood Planning builds on the National Planning Policy Framework (NPPF) and the Cornwall Local Plan: Strategic Policies Development Plan Document (Local Plan), to give an extra level of detail at the local level.
 The Crowan NDP has been developed to ensure that future growth and development throughout the Parish is guided by the local community. - 1.3.
 Crowan NDP runs in tandem with the Local Plan, which runs to 2030.
 It is appropriate that it should have the same end period and therefore it will be reviewed and updated in 2030.
 The Parish Council may however deem it necessary to update the NDP at an earlier date if circumstances warrant any earlier review. - 1.4.
 This document is supported by a number of other documents and background information which are referred to throughout.
-These supporting documents can be accessed in the 'Crowan Working Papers Digital Archive'.
+These supporting documents can be accessed at the NDP section of the Crowan Parish Council website www.crowan-pc.gov.uk in the "Summary of Evidence" folder.
 [A glossary and abbreviations section is included at the back of this document for reference (Section 12)]. - 1.5.
-Crowan NDP applies to the area is that covered by the Crowan Parish Council and as shown in Figure 1. - 1.6.
+Crowan NDP applies to the area is that covered by the Crowan Parish Council and as shown on the map in Figure 1. - 1.6.
 Crowan is situated in the west of Cornwall and is part of the Helston and South Kerrier Community Network Area (CNA). - 1.7.
-The community of Crowan have decided to develop a NDP in order to preserve the character of the area. - 1.8.
-[Once finalised and adopted by Cornwall Council (CC),] The planning policies presented in this NDP seek to positively plan for the future of Crowan and will be used and acted upon by CC planning officers, landowners and developers through the development process; providing clarity on the community's needs and aspirations.
+The community of Crowan Parish have decided to develop a NDP in order to preserve the character of the area. - 1.8.
+Once finalised and adopted by Cornwall Council (CC), the planning policies presented in this NDP seek to positively plan for the future of Crowan Parish and will be used and acted upon by CC planning officers, landowners and developers through the development process; providing clarity on the community's needs and aspirations.